Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

-\item[\textbf{I}] the torque command provided by the impedance controller $\tau_{f}$ and the perturbation torque $\tau_{ext}$ due to the force field. \end{itemize} In the first example, the subject receives visual feedback on the effect of the perturbation and modifies their muscle activation in an attempt to negate the effect of the perturbation; the increase in co-activation in Figure~\ref{fig:ex1M}-A during the time interval of 5-8 seconds corresponds to an increase in joint stiffness $K_{2}^{M}$ and damping $D_{2}^{M}$ (see Figure~\ref{fig:ex1M}-G, H).
-In Figure~\ref{fig:ex1M}-B, we observe a discrepancy between $q_{r}$, unaffected by the perturbation field, and $q_{f}$, the output of the position-based impedance controller which "tracks" $q_{r}$ using the joint stiffness and damping based on the estimates provided by the muscle-tendon models.
+\item[\textbf{I}] the torque command provided by the impedance controller $\tau_{f}$ and the perturbation torque $\tau_{ext}$ due to the force field. \end{itemize} In the first example, the subject receives visual feedback on the effect of the perturbation and modifies their muscle activation in an attempt to negate the effect of the perturbation; the increase in co-activation in Figure~\ref{fig:ex1M}-A between 5-8 seconds corresponds to an increase in joint stiffness $K_{2}^{M}$ and damping $D_{2}^{M}$---see Figure~\ref{fig:ex1M}-G, H. In Figure~\ref{fig:ex1M}-B, we observe a discrepancy between $q_{r}$, unaffected by the perturbation field, and $q_{f}$, the output of the position-based impedance controller that "tracks" $q_{r}$ using the joint stiffness and damping based on the estimates provided by the MTUs.
 The error between the two trajectories decreases when the subject modulates the wrist impedance.

-The time intervals during which the subject experiences the perturbation field is shaded gray in Figure~\ref{fig:ex1M}-I and $\tau_{ext}$ is not equal to zero.
+The time intervals during which the subject experiences the perturbation field is shaded gray in Figure~\ref{fig:ex1M}-I, i.e., $\tau_{ext}$ is not equal to zero.
 Figure~\ref{fig:ex1M}-D shows the forces generated by the elements of $MTU_{2}$, the muscle-tendon unit corresponding to flexion, i.e., contracting the muscle.
 We observe that the force generated by the active element and by the elastic component of the tendon, $F_{CE}$ and $F_{SEE}$ respectively, are mainly active.
-In the second example, on the other hand, only the (agonist) muscle-tendon unit $MTU_{2}$ is being activated.
-We thus hypothesise that the low co-activation has an impact on task performance and the ability to counter the perturbation, as the subject cannot generate the necessary torque to move through the perturbation field.
+In the second example, on the other hand, only the (agonist) MTU $MTU_{2}$ is activated.
+We thus hypothesise that the \textit{low co-activation has an impact on task performance and the ability to counter the perturbation}, as the subject cannot generate the necessary torque to move through the perturbation field.

+\paragraph{Amputee trial example} It can be observed in figure~\ref{fig:exMamputee} that in the case of a trial involving the amputee, the subject starts increasing the activation and coactivation from about 1.5 seconds into the trial.
+This results in an increase in stiffness and a change in damping that allows the subject to maintain the target position.